 That meta-analysis also showed that regardless of culture, ethnicity, or geographic location, approximately 26% of the variability in children's psychological adjustment and 21% of the variability in adults' adjustment is accounted for by perceived parental (paternal as well at maternal) acceptance-rejection alone.
 These results support IPARTheory's postulate that the magnitude of the relation between perceived acceptance-rejection and psychological adjustment is likely to be stronger in childhood-while children are still under the direct influences of parents-than in adulthood.
 Obviously, a substantial amount of variance in children's and adults' adjustment remains to be accounted for by factors so far unmeasured in this program of research.
-No doubt a variety of cultural, behavioral, genetic, neurobiological, and other such factors are implicated in this variance (Reiss, 1997; Saudino, 1997; South & Jarnecke, 2015).
+No doubt a variety of social, cultural, behavioral, genetic, neurobiological, and other such factors are implicated in this variance (Reiss, 1997; Saudino, 1997; South & Jarnecke, 2015).
+Among these factors is a broad array of behaviors included in the concepts of adverse childhood experiences (ACEs), and psychological maltreatment.
+In fact, according to Green et al. (2010) and Teicher and Samson (2016), child adversity/maltreatment is linked to 45% of the preventable causes of psychopathology in childhood.
+This is because child maltreatment often alters trajectories of brain development (Teicher & Samson, 2016).

-As we said above, three other classes of data also support the major postulates of IPARTheory's personality subtheory.
+As I said above, three other classes of behavioral data also support the major postulates of IPARTheory's personality subtheory.
 These are cross-cultural survey (holocultural) studies, ethnographic case studies, and controlled comparison (concomitant variation) studies.
 Regarding the first, results of the major holocultural study (Rohner, 1975) of 101 well-described non-industrial societies mentioned earlier confirmed the conclusion that parental acceptance-rejection is associated panculturally with the psychological (mal)adjustment of children and adults.
 Additionally, the controlled comparison of three sociocultural groups in the Pacific mentioned earlier (Rohner, 1960) also supports that conclusion, as does an 18-month ethnographic and quantitative psychological community study in West Bengal, India (Rohner & Chaki-Sircar, 1988).
-Moreover, a six-month ethnographic and quantitative psychological case study of 349 9- through 16-year-old youths in St. Kitts, West Indies (Rohner, 1987), along with a six-month ethnographic and quantitative psychological case study of 281 9- through 18-year-old youths and their parents in a poor, biracial (African American and European American) community in southeast Georgia, USA (Rohner, Bourque & Elordi (1996); Veneziano & Rohner, 1998) also confirm the conclusion that perceived parental acceptance-rejection is associated with the expected variations in youth's psychological adjustment.
+Moreover, a six-month ethnographic and quantitative psychological case study of 349 9- through 16-year-old youths in St. Kitts, West Indies (Rohner, 1987), along with a six-month ethnographic and quantitative psychological case study of 281 9- through 18-year-old youths and their parents in a poor, biracial (African American and European American) community in southeast

+Georgia, USA (Rohner, Bourque & Elordi (1996); Veneziano & Rohner, 1998) also confirm the conclusion that perceived parental acceptance-rejection is associated with the expected variations in youth's psychological adjustment.